Gulagmann/A3-Antistasi-Ultimate/README.md

 - DRO by mbrdmn
 - Discord Rich Presence by ConnorAU
 - Antistasi Plus fork by Socrates
+- CISEF by Boris
+- Antistasi CISEF fork by Sebaa

 ## Additional Icons Credits
 <div>